“Aristotle on Softness and Endurance: EN 7.7 = EE 6.7, 1150a9–1150b19.” Phronesis 69 (1): 63–96. 2024.

 This paper argues that Book 3 of Porphyry’s De abstinentia contains an overlooked argument in favor of vegetarianism for the sake of non-human animals themselves.
 The argument runs as follows: animals are essentially sentient creatures.
 Sentience (αἴσθησις) allows them to discern what is good for their survival and what is destructive to them, so that they can pursue the former and avoid the latter.
 As a result, animals (human and non-human) have preferences, desires, and hopes.
 Having purposeful strivings that can be promoted or frustrated makes them recipients of justice and injustice.
 This means, for Porphyry, that animals, unlike plants, can be harmed and wronged since they are creatures that discern, and purposefully pursue, what is good or bad for them.
 This reading stands against interpretations that argue that Porphyry advocates vegetarianism only for our benefit, and not for the animals’ own sake.

 “Women, Spirit, and Authority in Plato and Aristotle.”
-Forthcoming in Brill, Sara and McKeen, Catherine (eds.), The Routledge Handbook of Women and Ancient Greek Philosophy.
-Routledge Press.
+In Brill, Sara and McKeen, Catherine (eds.), The Routledge Handbook of Women and Ancient Greek Philosophy.
+Routledge Press, 2004.

 In this paper, I provide an interpretation of Plato’s repeated claims in Republic V that women are “weaker” (asthenestera) than men.
 Specifically, I argue that Plato thinks women have a psychological propensity to get easily dispirited, which makes them less effective in implementing and executing their rational decisions.
 This interpretation achieves several things.
 It qualifies Plato’s position regarding women and their position in the polis.
 It provides the background against which we can interpret Aristotle’s claim in Politics I that women possess a deliberative capacity that is not authoritative (akuron).
 It expands our understanding of the nature and role of spirit (thumos) in these authors.
 And, finally, it gives us insight into a kind of moral-psychological success that Plato and Aristotle consider central to both personal and political agency.